 The recently found depositions reveal five significant new points about these events:

-First, Miller's demand that all the inhabitants turn in their weapons to him meant that even prior to the arrival of Gillam and Durant the country was in turmoil.
+First, Thomas Miller's demand that all the inhabitants turn in their weapons to him meant that even prior to the arrival of Gillam and Durant, Albemarle County was certainly already in turmoil.

 Second, Miller had threatened to hang George Durant immediately on his return.

 Third, Miller's guard was a personal force manned by fugitives from Bacon's Rebellion.

 Fourth, Miller did not pay for the shallop which brought him to Albemarle County to be his armed custom's boat.